colyseus/docs/docs/state/fossil-delta.md

 # [State Handling](/state/overview) » Fossil Delta

+## FossilDelta is going to be deprecated on future versions of Colyseus.
+Make sure to use the [Schema Serializer](/state/schema).

 The `FossilDeltaSerializer` is permissive about which structure you provide as the state.
 You may provide a raw object, or a class instance.
 All the [enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty#Description) of the object provided are going to be serialized to the clients.

 - Non-synchronizable properties should be non-enumerable (through [`@nosync`](#non-synchronizable-properties-nosync))